 If you’ve been putting off dating because you’re too busy, now’s your time!
-Online dating during this health crisis feels a bit more challenging but people are being more authentic so it’s worth pursuing.
-With a little more time on your hands, you can build a connection with someone through texts, messaging, emails, and video chats –before meeting them in person in a few weeks.
+Online dating during this health crisis feels a bit more challenging, but people are also being more authentic so it’s worth pursuing.
+With a little more time on your hands, you can build a connection with someone through texts, messaging, emails, and video chats –before eventually meeting them in person.
 Plus, now more than ever, people are spending time online.
 Just think of all those extra fish in the sea!

 Here are three dating services worth checking out now.

 - Match: Match recently launched a ‘Dating while Distancing’ hotline staffed by the company’s dating experts, which is now available for free several hours a day.

 - Bumble: On Bumble, women make the first move and they believe relationships begin with respect and equality.
 What a concept, right?

 - Hinge: “The Dating App Designed to be Deleted.”
 The app is now encouraging people to ‘date from home’, using phone calls and video chats to build those connections.

 View this post on Instagram